CoThinkk supports impactful programs in Asheville and Western North Carolina.

 “Capturando sueños”: Taller de video para aplicar a la beca de CoThinkk

-- Must be led by leaders of color (primarily BIPOC, Latinx, and African American)
+- Must be led by leaders of color (primarily BIPOC, Latine, and African American)

 - Programs must serve areas within Asheville or Western NC

-- Programming must support BIPOC, African American and/or Latinx families and communities through education, economic mobility/opportunity, health & well-being or leadership development
+- Programming must support BIPOC, African American and/or Latine families and communities through education, economic mobility/opportunity, health & well-being or leadership development

 - Working to build healthy, positive and equitable relationships and collaborations.